tchapi/own-private-cloud/README.md

 ## Build all custom images

+Build configuration files first :

+    ./scripts/build-configuration-files.sh

+And then build the images :

     docker-compose build

 ## Set the dummy SSL certificates, then launch nginx and retrieve the real certificates